Cape Toi with Kids: A Family Day Trip to Miyazaki’s Wild Horse Coast (2026)

 • Tour buses — Limited; mostly seasonal.

-For most families, a rental car from Miyazaki city is the only practical way.
-See our Driving Kyushu with Kids planner.
+For most families, a rental car from Miyazaki city is the only practical way to reach the cape.
+The bus timetable simply does not fit a young family’s day.

 The Misaki Horses